edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Trade_Country.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002552
-Comments: The area of land that belongs to a nation together with its properties, such as population, political organization, etc., used or referenced for trade purposes.
+rdfs:comment | The area of land that belongs to a nation together with its properties, such as population, political organization, etc., used or referenced for trade purposes. edi3:cefactBusinessProcess | In All Contexts

 Properties: